naueramant/hello-kubernetes/README.md

 # Hello Kubernetes

-Small (17MB) and fast image written in golang which can be deployed on a Kubernetes cluster.
+Small (8MB compressed / 17MB un-compressed) and fast image written in golang which can be deployed on a Kubernetes cluster.
 When accessed via a web browser it will display:

 - a "Hello Kubernetes" message
 - the pod name